maweigert/spimagine/README.md

 > pip install --user git+http://mweigert@bitbucket.org/mweigert/spimagine@develop

+#### as app bundle

+just find the dmg in the download section, open and drag to Applications The app essentially bundles all dependencies and extracts them on the fly  so startup might be slow

+### Linux

+> apt-get install python-qt4 python-qt4-gl

+> pip install --user git+https://github.com/maweigert/gputools

+> pip install --user git+https://github.com/maweigert/spimagine

 ## Usage

 ### Gui Application

-Run the  Qt Gui Application to render 3d/4d Data either via
+pip should install the standalone viewer in the local bin folder (e.g. "~/.local/bin" on Linux), run it from the command line like that

-> python -m spimagine
+> spimagine [fname/folder]

-or via the app bundle in the binary folder (currently only for Mac OSX 10.9)
+or via the app bundle (for Mac OSX)

 > SpImagine.app

 Right now the following formats are supported

 - tiff files
 - 16 bit unsigned raw data in the format used by the Myers Group at mpi-cbg

-### Command line

-> spimagine_render -h

-list the options for the command line tool

 ### interactive usage